Primary

 Lie on your back holding a kettlebell by the horns with arms extended toward the ceiling.
 Assume the dead bug position.
 Lower one leg toward the floor while keeping the kettlebell completely still.
 Return and alternate sides very slowly.

-Want Dead Bug with Kettlebell in your program?
+See where Dead Bug with Kettlebell fits in your weekly plan

 Lie on back holding kettlebell by horns overhead.